 Yes, the dump is an option for getting rid of furniture.
 But it’s terrible for the environment and, let’s face it, the earth could use fewer landfill problems.
 Avoid choosing this last-ditch option.

 Learn how to dispose of your unwanted items with our helpful disposal guides.

 5. Choose LoadUp

 While this article has covered a lot of options for disposing of your furniture, there is a final option that deserves your consideration.
-LoadUp will take your old furniture and other items and dispose of them in a responsible and eco-friendly manner like donating most Atlanta furniture pickups to the Furniture Bank of Metro Atlanta.
+A Furniture Bank of Metro Atlanta.

-Once you’ve scheduled a pick up with LoadUp, you can be sure that your furniture problems are over.
-We will come out and dispose of your furniture quickly.
+Once you’ve scheduled a pick up with LoadUp, your furniture problems are finally over.
+Professionals will come haul away and dispose of your furniture quickly.
 There is no need to spend time figuring out rules and policies or trying to sell or give things away.

-Since you’re moving, you already have a great number of things to think about and your “To Do List” is likely pretty long.
-Simply call us, and we’ll make sure your unwanted furniture is no longer a problem.
+If you’re moving, you already have a great number of things to consider and your to-do list is long.
+Simply book online to make unwanted furniture no longer a problem before your move.

 Old furniture killing your move groove?
 BOOK A PICKUP ❯

 Make Things Easy on Yourself